 Q: How would you rate the public transport?
 What are the different options?
 Do you need to own a car?

-I have only been on the trains a few times which are very cheap and very efficient.
+I have only been on the trains a few times, which are very cheap and very efficient.
 However, they are also extraordinarily busy, especially at peak commuting times.
 I therefore avoid them.
-I am more likely to take a Mumbai taxi from North to South or if travelling locally – an auto rickshaw.
-These are fast, convenient (and fun!) and a minimum 15 rupees to go several miles.
+I am more likely to take a Mumbai taxi from North to South or, if travelling locally – an auto rickshaw.
+These are fast, convenient (and fun!) and a minimum of 15 rupees to go several miles.
 I have never taken a bus as they look very hot and very packed!
 But this would be the cheapest way to travel if you are without your own private transport.
-Most expats that are working in a corporate environment have their own car and driver, which are inexpensive by Western standards.
+Most expats who are working in a corporate environment have their own car and driver, which are inexpensive by Western standards.
 Most NGO workers will use public transport, taxis and rickshaws.

 Q: How would you rate the healthcare in India?

-A: Seeing a doctor if you need to is quick and cheap – there is no public healthcare as such, you pay for everything.
-I have not yet had to use a hospital but from other friends’ experiences, they are usually efficient, clean and friendly.
+A: Seeing a doctor if you need to is quick and cheap – there is no public healthcare as such; you pay for everything.
+I have not yet had to use a hospital, but from other friends’ experiences, they are usually efficient, clean and friendly.
 There are cultural differences which people should be aware of if they are thinking of having a baby in Mumbai (for example, husbands may not be let in the delivery suite if the mother has to have a caesarean, and it is also illegal to know the gender of your baby before delivery due to selective abortions that still happen in India).

 About living in Mumbai